 CREArTA (Journal of the Centre for Research and Education in the Arts, University of Technology, Sydney, Australia)

-- I presented the same paper at the June 2003 conference of the Children’s Literature Association in El Paso, Texas
+- I presented the same paper about Chris Raschka’s jazz picture books at the June 2003 conference of the Children’s Literature Association in El Paso, Texas.

-- I also presented this paper at the spring meeting of the Pioneer Valley Reading Council on November 6, 2003.
+- I also presented this paper at the fall meeting of the Pioneer Valley Reading Council on November 6, 2003.